sanjayseshan/Simplistic-HTML/README.md

-# Simplistic HTML v1.5
+# Simplistic HTML v2.0

 Simple but pretty HTML template for use.

-Used by boostlessons.com.
+Used by boostlessons.com and tournament.ev3lessons.com.

 Preview: <a href="http://sanjayseshan.github.io/Simplistic-HTML">Simplistic HTML</a>.